project-flotta/flotta-operator/CONTRIBUTING.md

 ## Developer environment

-By default, all k4e projects rely on Makefiles, where users can run all the workflows operations.
+By default, all Flotta projects rely on Makefiles, where users can run all the workflows operations.

 To make it easier, all Makefiles implement a help section to see the actions you